FoodSentimentObservatory/pyMSSQL/README.md

 **Note: ** this script can only be ran through main.py.
 When prompted to provide a path or hit enter, a path should be provided.

+**Note: ** currently for sprint 2 the options for England have been commented out because they were creating confustion in the counts.
+Need to see what causes that problem.

 ## Result directories

 ### Needs directories for: